Wild Rivers Map

 The canyon ecosystem descends 800 feet from rim to river, creating a unique diversity in plant and animal life.
 Ancient piñon and juniper forests include 500 year-old trees.
 Watchable wildlife opportunities include mule deer, red-tailed hawk, mountain blue-bird, and prairie dog.
 The climate is semi-arid with summer thunderstorms common in July and August, and snow possible from November through March.
 Summer temperatures range from 45 to 90F and in winter from -15 to 45F.

 The Wild Rivers Recreation Area has a back country byway, a visitor center, trails, five developed campgrounds, picnic tables, grills, drinking water, and restrooms.
 Two group shelters also are available -- La Junta, which accommodates up to 50 people and El Aguaje, which accommodates up to 30 people.
+Group shelters are by reservation.
+Call the BLM Taos Field Office at 575-758-8851.

 • Camping/Picnicking – Five campground areas located at the Wild Rivers area.
 Each are equipped with tables, grills, drinking water, and restroom facilities.
 One of the camping areas requires hiking down into the canyon to where 16 primitive campsites are located.
 There are two large group camping sites.
 In total, there are 40 campsites available.
 Camping is permitted in designated sites only.
 To protect vegetation, please use hardened tent sites only.